 2.4.
 Coupling forward-time and coalescent simulators

 Simulations were carried out using a coupled framework of SLiM (v4.0.1) (Haller & Messer, 2023), in forward-time and msprime (v1.2.0) (Baumdicker et al., 2022) in the coalescent.
-An issue that arises with coalescent simulators is that, although more computationally efficient, these simulators can create unrealistic pedigree structures that are different at each locus, rather than treating the pedigree structure of a population as fixed (Wakeley et al., 2012).
-Therefore, similarly to a recent study using this coupling (Ward, 2021), our approach simulates the complex recent history of wildcat hybridisation in forward-time, and the simpler (under our model) ancient demography of wildcats in the coalescent.
+The motivation for this double framework is a concern that the coalescent is not a good model for recent pedigree structure (Wakeley et al., 2012).
+Concomitantly, forward Wright-Fisher modelling requires a suitable prior distribution for the gene frequency.
+Therefore our approach simulates the complex recent history of wildcat hybridisation in forward-time, using the coalescent as a prior for initial gene frequency.
+We note that recent changes in msprime now allow for this within a single simulation (ref).

 Four starting populations were established and modelled by SLiM forwards in time from 100 generations in the past, with the captive population diverging after this.
 SLiM simulated a 45 Mb genome (length of the E3 wildcat genome) under our demographic model to the present-day generation.
 This ‘decapitated’ tree was then passed to msprime, which started at 100 generations in the past and simulated the genome in the coalescent according to our model backwards in time to the F. lybica divergence time, ‘recapitating’ the tree.
 Mutations were then generated and ‘overlaid’ onto the tree by msprime.
 The simulations were carried out in terms of generations, which are approximately 3 years for wildcats (M. Beaumont et al., 2001).
 During simulations, SLiM and msprime recorded ancestry using ‘succinct tree sequences’.
 This is a data model created by the authors of msprime which records local ancestry at SNPs along the genome, which reduces the memory requirement to handle and store data, and provides efficient calculation of descriptive statistics (Kelleher et al., 2018).
 After simulation, the tree sequence was simplified to include only the ancestry of a sample set matching our observed dataset and a MAC filter was applied to remove singletons and doubletons to match our observed data.
 To obtain simulated data and observed data in the same format for inference, tsinfer (v0.3.1) was used to infer the succinct tree sequence for the observed genomic data (Kelleher et al., 2019).